Delving Deep: Unveiling the Differences Between Lakes and Seas

 Salinity: The Salty Secret

 Another crucial distinction lies in the salinity of the water.
 Seas are inherently saltwater bodies, connected to the ocean and thus influenced by its salinity levels.
-The salinity of seas varies depending on factors like evaporation rates, freshwater inflow (from rivers), and mixing with ocean water, but it’s always significantly higher than that of freshwater lakes.
+But the salinity of seas varies depending on factors like evaporation rates, freshwater inflow (from rivers), and mixing with ocean water, but it’s always significantly higher than that of freshwater lakes.
 This salinity dramatically impacts the types of organisms that can thrive in these environments, shaping distinct ecological niches.

 Connectivity to the Ocean: The Open Door vs. The Closed System